Reduced Hubble Tension in Dark Radiation Models after DESI 2024: Introduction

 Modern cosmological datasets are among the most powerful probes of physics beyond the Standard Model (SM), even when this has negligible interactions with SM particles.
 This is particularly true if new physics is in the form of light degrees of freedom that remain ultra-relativistic throughout the cosmological evolution, until after the epoch of recombination.
 Their additional contribution to the energy density impacts the background expansion and density perturbations in the early Universe, when the Cosmic Microwave Background (CMB) is produced~ (see~\cite{Bashinsky:2003tk, Hou:2011ec} and~\cite{Baumann:2015rya}).
 Finding evidence for such \emph{dark radiation} (DR), or alternatively constraining its presence to unprecedented levels, is one of the main targets of active and future cosmological surveys~\cite{ACT:2020gnv,SPT-3G:2021vps,Amendola:2016saw,LSST:2008ijt,CMB-S4:2022ght,SimonsObservatory:2018koc}, and has a potentially groundbreaking impact on fundamental physics.

-The aim of this \emph{Letter} is to assess the status of DR in light of the new measurements of Baryon Acoustic Oscillations (BAO) from galaxies and quasars~\cite{DESI:2024uvr} at redshifts $0.3 \lesssim z\lesssim 1.5$ and from the Lyman-$\alpha$ forest~\cite{DESI:2024lzq} by the Dark Energy Spectroscopic Instrument~\cite{DESI:2024mwx} (DESI).
+The aim of this work is to assess the status of DR in light of the new measurements of Baryon Acoustic Oscillations (BAO) from galaxies and quasars~\cite{DESI:2024uvr} at redshifts $0.3 \lesssim z\lesssim 1.5$ and from the Lyman-$\alpha$ forest~\cite{DESI:2024lzq} by the Dark Energy Spectroscopic Instrument (DESI).

-BAO data from previous galactic surveys~\cite{Beutler:2011hx, Ross:2014qpa, BOSS:2016ntk} have so far provided the most stringent constraints on DR, when combined with CMB measurements from the Planck satellite~\cite{Planck:2018vyg} (Big Bang Nucleosynthesis and measurements of primordial element abundances provide an alternative probe, though one with possibly larger uncertainties, see e.g. the discussion in~\cite{Planck:2019nip}, and~\cite{Yeh:2022heq} for a recent update).
-In terms of the customary parameterization of the abundance of DR, given by the \emph{effective number of neutrino species}, i.e. $\Delta N_\text{eff}\equiv \rho_\text{DR}/\rho_\nu$, where $\rho_\nu$ is the energy density of a single neutrino species, the DESI collaboration has recently reported $\Delta N_\text{eff}\leq 0.40$ ($95\%~\text{C.L.}$)~\cite{DESI:2024mwx} for free streaming species.
+BAO data from previous galactic surveys~\cite{Beutler:2011hx, Ross:2014qpa, BOSS:2016ntk} have so far provided the most stringent constraints on DR, when combined with CMB measurements from the Planck satellite~\cite{Planck:2018vyg} (BBN and measurements of primordial element abundances provide an alternative probe, though one with possibly larger uncertainties, see e.g.~\cite{Planck:2019nip}, and~\cite{Yeh:2022heq}).
+In terms of the customary parameterization of the abundance of DR, given by the \emph{effective number of neutrino species}, i.e. $\Delta N_\text{eff}\equiv \rho_\text{DR}/\rho_\nu$, where $\rho_\nu$ is the energy density of a single neutrino species {in the instantaneous decoupling limit}, the DESI collaboration has recently reported $\Delta N_\text{eff}\leq 0.40$ ($95\%~\text{C.L.}$)~\cite{DESI:2024mwx} for free streaming species.
 Interestingly, this is a significant relaxation of the previous CMB+BAO bound $\Delta N_\text{eff}\leq 0.28$~\cite{Planck:2018vyg} ($95\%~\text{C.L.}$, with fixed sum of neutrino masses $\sum m_\nu =0.06~\text{eV}$).
 Both these results were obtained allowing for $\Delta N_\text{eff}<0$ in the prior.